Website structure audit report: free tool and fix-order guide

 That is the job of a website structure audit report.
 It looks at the site as a system.
 Homepage, service pages, blog posts, tools, case studies, location pages, footer links, navigation, forms, schema, and internal links all have to work together.
 If they do not, the site can have good individual pages and still feel confusing.

 For Lofts Studio, this matters because Search Console is already testing the site around audit-report and compatibility queries.
-GA4 also shows people are using the audit tool and downloading reports.
-That is a useful early signal: visitors do not only want generic web design advice.
-They want to know what is wrong with a site and what should be fixed first.
+The useful signal is the search job itself: visitors do not only want generic web design advice.
+They want to know what is wrong with a site, see a credible report format, and understand what should be fixed first.

 The practical goal: a website structure audit report should turn a vague feeling that the site is underperforming into a prioritized map of what to fix, what to keep, what to rewrite, and what to measure next.